ampproject/meta/CODE_OF_CONDUCT.md

 ## Responsible and enforcing this code of conduct

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please reach out to the [Code of Conduct Working Group](https://github.com/ampproject/wg-codeofconduct) [members](https://github.com/ampproject/wg-codeofconduct#members) immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please reach out to [members](https://github.com/ampproject/wg-codeofconduct#members) of the [Code of Conduct Working Group](https://github.com/ampproject/wg-codeofconduct) immediately.
 We are here to help you.
 Your reports will be taken seriously and not dismissed or argued with.

 ## What we believe in and how we act